 Castello di Amorosa

-This castle was inspired by 13th Century Tuscan architecture, has 95 rooms used in the winemaking process, 5 towers with battlements, and was built using medieval construction methods in part.
+13th Century Tuscan architecture has inspired this castle.
+It has 95 rooms used in the winemaking process, 5 towers with battlements, and was built using medieval construction methods in part.

 Once you make it inside, be sure to catch the view of the surrounding vineyards and mountain ranges.
 Like many of the bigger wineries in Napa, Castello di Amorosa charges a fee for admission and tasting.
 You can explore two levels of the building, and taste five wines for $30 per adult.
 Children (5-20) cost $20 and get a glass of grape juice at the end.
 You can elect to take a guided tour, which takes about 2 hours and will show you more of the castle including the torture chamber, armory, and grand barrel room.